SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-12-return-to-bso.md

   [_The Unanswered Question_ by Charles Ives](https://en.wikipedia.org/wiki/The_Unanswered_Question),
   which pretty much flew right over my head.
 I'm enough of a barbarian that this was just kind of acoustic nonsense to me, though judging by the response of the crowd that was by no means the consensus.
-A trumpet sort of asks "the perennial question of existence", a woodwind quartet tries to answer, becomes more dissonant and then gives up.
-Uplifting, n'est-ce pas?
+A trumpet &ndash; sort of &ndash; asks "the perennial question of existence", a woodwind quartet tries &ndash; sort of &ndash; to answer, becomes more dissonant and then gives up.
+Uplifting, _n'est-&ccedil;e pas?_
 - Then they did
   [_Symphonie Fantastique_, by Hector Berlioz](https://en.wikipedia.org/wiki/Symphonie_fantastique).
-  That is, of course,
-  fantastic.
-(The clue is right there in the name.)
+  That is, of course, fantastic, the clue being right there in the name.
 Granted, it's pretty morbid when you read the backstory.
-Of course, I liked the 4th movement best: "Marche au supplice" (march to the scaffold), though it's the worst part of the backstory.
+Of course, I liked the 4th movement best:
+  "Marche au supplice" (march to the scaffold), though it's the worst part of the backstory.

 The second part was, uncharacteristically, a half-hour special done by the Tanglewood festival chorus.
 We know several people who are (or were) members, so that was the main